Bernhard Hirschel

-Bernhard Hirschel (15 January 1815 – 15 January 1874) was a German physician, writer and liberal activist who lived and worked in Dresden.
+Bernhard Hirschel (15 January 1815 – 15 January 1874) was a German medical doctor, writer and liberal activist who lived and worked in Dresden.
 He became a pioneer of Homeopathy.

 Life

 Provenance and boyhood

 Bernhard Baruch Hirschel was born in Dresden.
 His father, Abraham Hirschel (1787–1830), was a clothes retailer.
 His mother, Bella (1794-1845), also worked in the clothing trade.
 From the age of four Berhard attended the Cheder (Jewish junior school) where he was able to learn Hebrew.
 He would later recall this period as "not particularly nice" ("nicht besonders schön"), complaining about the untutored fellow students, bad teachers and inadequate lessons.
 From 1823 he was tutored by Marcus David Landau, a private tutor who was also a cantor in the Dresden synagogue.
 Hirschel believed that this was his first experience of a valid spiritual education.
 With fellow pupils who included Jacob Nachod - later notable as a Leipzig merchant and philanthropist - he received an academic grounding in Geography, History and Mathematics.
 At Easter 1825 he switched to Dresden's prestigious School of the Cross, having previously, at his mother's instigation, taken private tuition in Latin and Greek.
 His time at the school left him with good memories.
 Teachers and others at the institution treated him with fairness, but attending a Christian school exposed him to hostility from members of the Jewish community.
 He was an industrious pupil and passed the school leaving exam (Abitur) in 1832, which opened the way to university level education.